MBZUAI-Trustworthy-ML/DP-Fusion-DPI/README.md

 # DP-Fusion: Token-Level Differentially Private Inference for Large Language Models

-This repository contains the codebase for running DP-Fusion, a Differentially Private Inference (DPI) framework for document privatization, along with several baselines and attack methods.
+This repository contains the codebase for running DP-Fusion, a Differentially Private Inference (DPI) framework for LLMs, demonstrated through document privatization, along with several baselines and attack methods.

 ## Project Contents